Charlie Albright: 2008

-On December 1, the pianist performed for the first time with cellist Yo-Yo Ma at the Harvard ceremony presenting the late Senator Ted Kennedy with an Honorary Doctorate degree.
-At the ceremony, guests included Supreme Court Justice Stephen Breyer, Senator John Kerry, and then Vice-President-Elect Joe Biden.

 2009

 In February, Albright competed in the IV Minnesota International Piano-e-Competition, performing at a piano salon in New York City.
 Albright competed at the Top of the World International Piano Competition in Norway in June 2009, where he competed through the semi-final round.
 He competed in the Vendome Prize International Piano Competition in Vienna and, though he was not selected among the top five finishers, he was given a special award by pianist and jury member Elisabeth Leonskaja.

 In October, Albright gave a concert and taught his first master class at Western Washington University in Bellingham, Washington, as a guest artist for the Sanford Piano Series.

 Albright was one of four winners of the 2009 Young Concert Artists International Auditions where he won the Paul A. Fish First Prize, the Ruth Laredo Award, the Sander Buchman Prize, the Ronald A. Asherson Prize, and the Sander Buchman Prize, as well as four performance prizes.

 Albright performed approximately 28 times in the 2009-2010 Concert Season.
 Concert venues included those in Paris, Los Angeles, Boston, Michigan, and New York.
 In November 2009 Albright received the 2010 Gilmore Young Artist Award, given to two pianists biannually.
 Albright was granted $15,000 with an additional $10,000 for the commissioning of a new composition for piano.

 He gave six concerts as a 2010 Gilmore Young Artist at the 2010 Gilmore Keyboard Festival in Michigan, where he received a review describing his playing as "Poetry in motion... with flair as well as fireworks...
 Maturity might be a given for a Gilmore Young Artist.
 But Albright's professional polish was evident, not simply in the way he played the piece, but in the manner he played with the orchestra, as opposed to against or merely alongside it."
 The review concluded that "This college kid... is going places in music," and that "In Royce Auditorium on Thursday, Albright was number one all the way."